 To be compassionate, be both caring and careful

 Suppose a doctor is asked to travel to an epidemic zone to treat patients.
 To take up such an assignment, they would need to have compassion.
-Significantly, they would need to exhibit their compassion in two simultaneous ways: by being both caring and careful.
-They need to be caring; otherwise, why would they go through all the trouble and risk of going to an afflicted, infected area?
-And they need to be careful; otherwise, they might become infected and end up needing the very treatment they were supposed to give to the needy.
+And their compassion needs to manifest in two simultaneous ways: by being caring and careful.
+They need to be caring; otherwise, why would they go through all the trouble and risk of going to an infected area?
+And they need to be careful; otherwise, they might become infected by the very same disease they were supposed to treat.

-Even at the level of giving charity to the needy, we need to be both caring and careful.
-If someone is starving, we would need to have a heart that cares to want to offer them some help.
-But we would also need a head that is clear to consider whether they are starving because of squandering all their money on alcoholism; whether they might misuse our charity to drink further; and whether they might commit further crimes under the influence alcohol.
+Even while we give charity to the needy, we need to be both caring and careful.
+If someone is starving, we need a heart that cares; only then will we want to offer them some help.
+But we also need a head that is clear enough to, say, check whether they are starving because of squandering all their money on alcoholism; whether they might misuse our charity to drink further; and whether they might commit further wrongs under the influence of alcohol.